chanikya1/chanikya1/README.md

 ---

-This version keeps your experience well-structured, concise, and professional.
-Let me know if you'd like any further refinements! 🚀

----

 ### **Cloud Engineer Intern**
 📍 *Cognizant Technology Solutions* *(January 2020 - May 2020)*
 - 💰 **Optimized AWS cloud resources**, reducing costs by 35% and improving app performance by 30%.